How to support someone with OCD

 - How can I let my family know that I’m struggling?
 What signs may I show?

 - How do I want to be supported?
-What things will I find helpful and what things will I not find helpful?
+What things will I find helpful and unhelpful?

 About our health information